atc1441/TI_CC_Ghidra_CPU/README.md

 This helps to name the default SFR

 ## Install:
   Simply copy the "8051CC" folder to <Ghidra>/Ghidra/Processors/

+  On the next file opening select "8051CC" as "Language"